dailystory/docs/articles/changelog/2020/june.md

 * bug with opt out error message other than email
 * don't set Lighthouse name and email
 * turn mobile/desktop on and off
+* delete message earlier and hold in queue for 2 horus
+* refactor text messages to use personalized class for handlebars

 ## June 22, 2020
 * style updates to designer